nili72/CS766-project-2021-team19/index.md

 As the pipeline shows, the key to solve this problem is to get accurate sCT images with bone and back information.
 Recent advances in deep learning (DL) have demonstrated great success in accomplishing image processing tasks, like image transfer, converting images from one domain to anther domain.
 These methods have been applied to medical imaging successfully, like synthetic CT generation from MR images.
 Therefore, we want to train a DL model with breast dataset to get accurate sCT images directly from PET images which don’t have such a problem mentioned.
+In this project, we developed a model based on Unet to synthesis CT images directly from PET images.
+The performance of our model outperformed the current pipeline.

 ## Project Proposal